tonoriesco/Trading/README.md

 ## Release notes v0.2

 * Lots of improvements.
-New protocol and separation of funtions to help the new strategies.
+New protocol and separation of functions to help the new strategies.
 * New version with database support.
 * All the results are stored in a local database if needed for postprocessing.
 * Now the pair is given in the command line.